BhavShah01/ConSciR/README.md

 ConSciR is an R package designed to assist conservators, scientists and engineers by providing a toolkit for performing calculations and streamlining common tasks in cultural heritage conservation.

-ConSciR is designed for:
+ConSciR is designed for and to be:

 - Conservators working in museums, galleries, and heritage sites
 - Conservation scientists, engineers and researchers
 - Cultural heritage professionals involved in preventive conservation
 - Students and educators in conservation and heritage science programs
-- FAIR: ConSciR is designed to be findable, accessible, interoperable and reusable
+- FAIR: Findable, Accessible, Interoperable, and Reusable
+- Collaborative: allowing anyone to upload code, raise requests, report bugs, and add functionality to the package

 If using R for the first time, read an article here: [Using R for the first